 Why it's done

-- Anxiety or stress
+- Nervousness or stress.

-- Attention-deficit/hyperactivity disorder (ADHD)
+- Attention-deficit/hyperactivity disorder (ADHD).

-- High blood pressure
+- High blood pressure.

-- Irritable bowel syndrome
+- Irritable bowel syndrome.

-- Raynaud's disease
+- Raynaud's disease.

-- Ringing in the ears (tinnitus)
+- Ringing in the ears, also called tinnitus.

-- Temporomandibular joint disorder (TMJ)
+- Temporomandibular joint disorder (TMJ).

 - Urinary incontinence and trouble passing urine.

 Biofeedback appeals to people for a variety of reasons: